 The Town’s critical and essential services, including fire services, drinking water & wastewater treatment, snow clearing, enforcement of priority bylaws, and essential front counter customer services will continue.

-We are happy to assist you online or over the phone: Call: 705-445-1030, Email: email@example.com
+We are happy to assist you at Town Hall, online or over the phone: Call: 705-445-1030, Email: email@example.com

 - Contact Town Council

 For more information on enforcement, please visit the following webpage:

 - Pandemic Response & Recovery Guide

 - In-Person Gatherings

 - Vehicle Cleaning Procedure

 - Simcoe Muskoka District Health Unit

 - Visit the SMDHU for information on Social Gatherings, Events, Winter Celebrations and Holidays